Human Stem Cells Vs Plant Stem Cells. Which Is Best?

 Besides the ethical issues surrounding human stem cells, the main problem with using them in our skincare routine is that they can over-stimulate our cells, leading to unwanted results and in the worst case, diseases.
 They're much harder to control than plant stem cells.

-Plant stem cells for skin on the other hand can heal & repair skin in a much more controlled way then human cells.
+Plant stem cells for skin on the other hand can heal & repair skin in a much more controlled way than human cells.
 Put simply, the likelihood of a severe skin reaction using plant stem cell technology is extremely small vs using human stem cells which is relatively high.
-This is precisely the reason we built our range of beauty products using Plant Stem Cell Technology only because here at Cel we reckon plant stem cells for skin are the way forward.

 As a final note, it is important to mention that plant stem cells for skin, though safer to apply, still contain many of the benefits of human stem cells.